canopy-js/canopy-js/README.md

 They reveal just a listing of facts.
 But the listener also needs structure.
 Without structure, they won't recall.
-So require the data have structure.
+So require the data have form.
 Limit the size of the chunks.
 Don't let the author make lists.
 Include index along with the data.